Samuel Oye Bandele

-Samuel Oye Bandele (age 63) is a Nigerian academic and is the 7th substantive vice-chancellor of Ekiti State University (EKSU), formally known as University of Ado-Ekiti, Ekiti state.
+Samuel Oye Bandele (age 63) is a Nigerian academic and is (as at February 2024) the Vice Chancellor of Anchor University in Lagos.

 Early life

 Bandele was born in Ijesamodu – Ekiti a small town in Ilejemeje of Ekiti State.
 He had a BSc with First class honors in Mathematics Education from the University of Benin in 1983.
-He went on to the University of Ibadan in 1985 and in 1989 he completed both a Master's degree and a PhD in Education Measurement and Evaluation.
+He went on to the University of Ibadan in 1985 and in 1989 he completed both a master's degree and a PhD in Education Measurement and Evaluation.
 Bamidele is interested in Mathematics Education, Computer Science Education and Tests, Measurement and Educational Evaluation, Tests, Measurement and Evaluation and Research and Statistics.